Primitive element theorem: Proof

+Since there are only finitely many possibilities for $\sigma(\beta)=\beta'$ and $\sigma(\gamma)=\gamma'$, only finitely many $c\in F$ fail to give a primitive element $\alpha=\beta+c\gamma$.
+All other values give $F(\alpha)=F(\beta,\gamma)$.

+For the case where $F$ is finite, we simply take $\alpha$ to be a primitive root of the finite extension field $E$.

 History

-In his First Memoir of 1831, Évariste Galois sketched a proof of the classical primitive element theorem in the case of a splitting field of a polynomial over the rational numbers.
-The gaps in his sketch could easily be filled (as remarked by the referee Siméon Denis Poisson; Galois' Memoir was not published until 1846) by exploiting a theorem of Joseph-Louis Lagrange from 1771, which Galois certainly knew.
+In his First Memoir of 1831, published in 1846, Évariste Galois sketched a proof of the classical primitive element theorem in the case of a splitting field of a polynomial over the rational numbers.
+The gaps in his sketch could easily be filled (as remarked by the referee Poisson) by exploiting a theorem of Lagrange from 1771, which Galois certainly knew.
 It is likely that Lagrange had already been aware of the primitive element theorem for splitting fields.
 Galois then used this theorem heavily in his development of the Galois group.
 Since then it has been used in the development of Galois theory and the fundamental theorem of Galois theory.

-The two primitive element theorems were proved in their modern form by Ernst Steinitz, in an influential article on field theory in 1910; Steinitz called the "classical" one Theorem of the primitive elements and the other one Theorem of the intermediate fields.
-Emil Artin reformulated Galois theory in the 1930s without the use of the primitive element theorems.
+The primitive element theorem was proved in its modern form by Ernst Steinitz, in an influential article on field theory in 1910, which also contains Steinitz's theorem; Steinitz called the "classical" result Theorem of the primitive elements and his modern version Theorem of the intermediate fields.

+Emil Artin reformulated Galois theory in the 1930s without relying on primitive elements.